-It is also advisable to save items that malfunctioned or did not work properly and any materials related to the event: clothes, property, and pictures of the injured person.
-It is also important to keep the packaging and paperwork that came with the product.
-These items will help an attorney identify the manufacturer responsible for the injuries.
+It is also advisable to save the item(s) that malfunctioned or did not work properly and any materials related to the event: clothes, property, and pictures of the injured person.
+It’s also important to keep the packaging and paperwork that came with the product.
+These items will help an attorney identify the manufacturer responsible for the injuries and build your case.

-If you or a loved one have been injured as a result of a defective product, you are urged to contact the Indianapolis Products Liability Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured because of a defective product, contact the Indianapolis product liability attorneys of Wilson Kehoe Winingham.
+The lawyers at WKW can help you recover damages.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Let WKW put our experience to work for you.
 Contact us for your free case evaluation.